thenexthub/Codira/docs/ABI/CallingConvention.rst

 .. _CallingConvention:

-The Swift Calling Convention
+The Codira Calling Convention
 ****************************

 .. contents::

-This whitepaper discusses the Swift calling convention, at least as we want it to be.
+This whitepaper discusses the Codira calling convention, at least as we want it to be.

-It's a basic assumption in this paper that Swift shouldn't make an implicit promise to exactly match the default platform calling convention.
-That is, if a C or Objective-C programmer manages to derive the address of a Swift function, we don't have to promise that an obvious translation of the type of that function will be correctly callable from C.  For example, this wouldn't be guaranteed to work::
+It's a basic assumption in this paper that Codira shouldn't make an implicit promise to exactly match the default platform calling convention.
+That is, if a C or Objective-C programmer manages to derive the address of a Codira function, we don't have to promise that an obvious translation of the type of that function will be correctly callable from C.  For example, this wouldn't be guaranteed to work::

-  // In Swift:
+  // In Codira:
-  func foo(_ x: Int, y: Double) -> MyClass { ... }
+  fn foo(_ x: Int, y: Double) -> MyClass { ... }

   // In Objective-C:
   extern id _TF4main3fooFTSiSd_CS_7MyClass(intptr_t x, double y);

 We do sometimes need to be able to match C conventions, both to use them and to generate implementations of them, but that level of compatibility should be opt-in and site-specific.
-If Swift would benefit from internally using a better convention than C/Objective-C uses, and switching to that convention doesn't damage the dynamic abilities of our target platforms (debugging, dtrace, stack traces, unwinding,
+If Codira would benefit from internally using a better convention than C/Objective-C uses, and switching to that convention doesn't damage the dynamic abilities of our target platforms (debugging, dtrace, stack traces, unwinding,